MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 ## Creating the Battle Arena
 Our heroes need a place to fight.
 This means that we're going to need an object that will manage our game for us.
 This object will make sure that each team gets a chance to attack the other.
-These are the methods that need to be completed for this to work.
+These are some methods that need to be completed for a battle to take place.

 ```python
 class Arena: